agrant16/path-algorithm-visualizer/README.md

 ## How to Use the App

-A live demo of the application is [here](http://agrant16.github.io/path-algorithm-visualizer).
+A live demo of the application can be found [here](http://agrant16.github.io/path-algorithm-visualizer).
 This app is best viewed and used on screens with a width of 1300px or larger.
 It is a simple React.js app and is not built to be responsive.